Code:

 Executive Summary

-Bovine leukosis is identified as one of the silent affections that affects the health, productivity, and therefore, the economic performance of herds.
-Its asymptomatic presentation in 90% of the cases and consequently, little identified and valued in terms of productive losses.
-The growing demand for diagnosis, the appearance of tumors, sudden deaths as a consequence of them, and the absence of official sanitary measures, makes it a prospective threat for the dairy sector.
-Together with tuberculosis, brucellosis and sadness, it makes up the set of diseases identified in the animal health programs of the different countries, which deserve specific attention, both in technology for a better diagnosis, and in the construction of health policies that allow the initiation of strategies of control.
+Bovine leukosis is identified as one of the silent ailments that affects the health, productivity, and, therefore, economic performance of herds.
+Its asymptomatic presentation in 90% of cases has led to an underidentification and subsequent undervaluation of resulting productive losses.
+The growing demand for diagnosis, the appearance of tumors, consequential sudden deaths, and the absence of official sanitary measures, makes it a prospective threat for the dairy sector.
+Together with tuberculosis, brucellosis and sadness, it completes the set of diseases identified in the animal health programs of the countries of interest.
+These diseases are considered deserving of specific attention, both technological for better diagnosis, and political for the design of health policies that allow the initiation of control strategies.
 In Latin America and the Caribbean, bovine leukosis causes fatal tumors recently valued at US $ 5,000 per cow killed with lymphosarcoma (in Argentina).

-As a positive side effect, dairy and meat products will be provided to the market with an added value due to their quality of "leukosis free" in a social context of growing demand for food safety and in concurrence with recent reports that propose that the Consumption of bovine meat or milk from herds with leukosis constitutes a threat to public health.
+A positive side effect of this project is that dairy and meat products will be provided to the market with added value due to their "leukosis free" quality, valued within a social context of growing demand for food safety and in concurrence with recent reports that propose that the consumption of bovine meat or milk from herds with leukosis constitutes a threat to public health.

 Results